firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q2-APR/2019-04-30-you-are-bleeding.md

 The harlot doesn't get a fairy tale:

-The harlot had brushed her hair daily, one hundred strokes.
-This should make her a princess, thinks the girl, whose hair grows back slowly, stubbornly, because she secretly uses scissors on it, not one hundred brush strokes.
+The harlot brushed her hair daily, one hundred strokes.
+This should have made her a princess, thinks the girl, whose hair grows back slowly, stubbornly, because she secretly uses scissors on it, not one hundred brush strokes.

 The harlot's hair shone softly in the neon light of bars and clubs; no one ever called her a princess, and the girl with scissors under her pillow does not understand.